allmazee/ChaseGame/README.md

 Game architecture:

-1. Field size, number of obstacles, number of enemies and game mode are entered into the program using command-line parameters
+1. The project was developed in Java using Maven.

-2. Enemies, obstacles, the player, and the target point are positioned on the field randomly.
+2. Field size, number of obstacles, number of enemies and game mode are entered into the program using command-line parameters.

-3. To make a move, the player shall enter a number in the console that corresponds to the movement direction A, W, D, S (left, upward, right, downward).
+3. Enemies, obstacles, the player, and the target point are positioned on the field randomly.

-4. If the player understands in the beginning or middle of the game that the target point is unreachable, they shall end the game by entering 9 (player loses).
+4. To make a move, the player shall enter a number in the console that corresponds to the movement direction A, W, D, S (left, upward, right, downward).

-5. Once the player has made a move, it is its enemy's turn to make a move towards the player.
+5. If the player understands in the beginning or middle of the game that the target point is unreachable, they shall end the game by entering 9 (player loses).

-6. In the development mode, each enemy's step shall be confirmed by the player by entering 8.
+6. Once the player has made a move, it is its enemy's turn to make a move towards the player.

-7.
+7. In the development mode, each enemy's step shall be confirmed by the player by entering 8.

 ## Installation and launch